2022 SLMACC funding round – application deadline extended

 - fit-for-purpose research methods and methodology.

 4. Ability to deliver outcomes: Ability to deliver research and extension of the outputs.
-What is the likelihood the team will achieve their proposed research outputs and deliver effective extension?
-We'll look at the:
+What was the likelihood the team would achieve their proposed research outputs and deliver effective extension?
+We looked at the:

 - track record of the team, including experience with collaborations, extension, and driving uptake.